Nursery School - RHS

 The preschool child is assisted in learning skills and also receives some work in identifying colors, numbers, letters, etc. while the primary emphasis is on the social development of the child.
 The philosophy of the program is directed toward helping children to become more independent, assisting children in forming relationships with peers and adults, exposing children to new and stimulating environments, and teaching children about the world.
 The nursery school activities will sometimes revolve around themes related to the child’s environment.
 Non religious holidays and seasonal activities are also included.

-The nursery school schedule is 9:30 to 11:30 on Wednesdays, Thursdays, and Fridays from early November until the end of May.
-Applications will be accepted on a first come first served basis for children who have turned three by December 2016 and who will not enter kindergarten before September 2017.
+The nursery school schedule is 9:30 to 11:30 on Wednesdays, Thursdays, and Fridays from early November until mid May.
+Applications will be accepted on a first come first served basis for children who have turned three by December 2017 and who will not enter kindergarten before September 2018.
 A waiting list will be maintained if necessary.
-Applications received for children who will turn 3 after December 2016 will only be considered for acceptance if the program is not fully enrolled on September 16, 2016 Children will be admitted at the discretion of the high school classroom teacher(s).
+Applications received for children who will turn 3 after December 2017 will only be considered for acceptance if the program is not fully enrolled on September 13, 2017 Children will be admitted at the discretion of the high school classroom teacher(s).

 The child must be toilet trained and not have any special needs in which a laboratory preschool would not be able to accommodate.